near/docs/docs/concepts/storage.md

 ### Content identifier

-When you add a file to IPFS, your file is split into smaller chunks, cryptographically hashed, and given a unique fingerprint called a content identifier (CID).
+When you add a file to IPFS, it is split into smaller chunks, cryptographically hashed, and given a unique fingerprint called a content identifier (CID).

 > **Note:** the CID acts as an permanent record of a file as it exists at that point in time.